-□ Topic 2: EPS related development at ZAMG Convection-permitting - Limited Area Ensemble Forecasting system (C-LAEF) has been developed at ZAMG and is running operationally at ECMWF HPCF as a time critical 2 application since November 2019.
+□ Topic 2: EPS related development at ZAMG

+Convection-permitting - Limited Area Ensemble Forecasting system (C-LAEF) has been developed at ZAMG and is running operationally at ECMWF HPCF as a time critical 2 application since November 2019.

 C-LAEF is based on the non-hydrostatic AROME model with a horizontal resolution of 2.5 km and 90 vertical levels.
 It has 16 perturbed members (and 1 unperturbed control run) coupled to the first 16 members of ECMWF-EPS.
 The initial condition uncertainties are represented by 3D-Var EDA with ensemble Jk method and by screen-level observation perturbations in CANARI.
-The assimilation cycles are performed every 6h.
+The assimilation cycle has been 6h until the major upgrade in December 2021 and is now 3h.
 Model error is represented by a hybrid stochastic perturbation scheme, where perturbations of tendencies in shallow convection, radiation and microphysics are combined with parameter perturbations in the turbulence scheme.

-C-LAEF runs operationally at ECMWF HPCF with 4 runs per day (00, 06, 12 and 18 UTC).
-The lead times vary between +60h (00 UTC), +48h (12 UTC) and +6h (06 and 18 UTC).
-In 2020, the following activities were realized:
+C-LAEF runs operationally at ECMWF HPCF with 8 runs per day (00, 03, 06, 09, 12, 15, 18 and 21 UTC).
+The lead times vary between +60h (00 UTC), +48h (12 UTC) and +3h (all intermediate runs).

+In 2021, the following activities were realized:

-- Full cy43t2 e-suite of C-LAEF during summer period (Jun-Sep) at the ECMWF HPCF including continuous HARP verification - Investigation and verification of C-LAEF performance for severe weather events - Implementation of new surface perturbation scheme in C-LAEF e-suite - Common LACE-EF coupling file production at ECMWF (903); implementation and testing of new coupling files from ECMWF-ENS for C-LAEF - Upscaled probabilities for C-LAEF - Extension of C-LAEF SPP scheme by additional perturbations in physics parametrizations; implementation of SPG pattern generator - Development and operational production of EPS maps and EPSgrams (new summer version) with Visual weather for forecasters and customers - Preparation and provision of C-LAEF data for the SRNWP EPS project (summer 2020 period) - Provision of C-LAEF data for the ESSL (European Severe Storm Laboratory) testbed for the period May to September 2021; deep investigation of C-LAEF performance for severe convective situations - Set-up of C-LAEF for Turkish domain support, scripts, input files, etc.
+- Full cy43t2 e-suite of C-LAEF during summer and autumn period at the ECMWF HPCF including continuous HARP verification - Investigation and verification of C-LAEF performance for severe weather events - Implementation of new surface perturbation scheme in C-LAEF e-suite - Common RC-LACE-EF coupling file production at ECMWF (903); implementation and testing of new coupling files from ECMWF-ENS for C-LAEF - Upscaled probabilities for C-LAEF - Extension of C-LAEF SPP scheme by additional perturbations in physics parametrizations; implementation of SPG pattern generator - Major upgrade of operational C-LAEF on December 6th 2021 (cy43t2, 3h assimilation cycle, surface perturbations, new parameters, advanced 2m diagnostics, etc.) - Organization of RC-LACE EPS meeting (Dec 9th 2021) with discussion on the future of EPS in RC-LACE - Development and operational production of EPS maps and EPSgrams (new summer version) with Visual weather for forecasters and customers - Preparation and provision of C-LAEF data for the SRNWP EPS project (summer 2020 period) - Provision of C-LAEF data for the ESSL (European Severe Storm Laboratory) testbed for the period May to September 2021; deep investigation of C-LAEF performance for severe convective situations - Set-up of C-LAEF for Turkish domain support, scripts, input files, etc.